Bukk94/CoubDownloader/README.md

 ## Credit

-Downloader in python was written by [artemtar](https://github.com/artemtar/CoubDownloader).
+Python script was originally written by [artemtar](https://github.com/artemtar/CoubDownloader).
-I forked his repo and made several adjustments to avoid common formatting issues and other minor problems.
+I used his script as a base and made several adjustments to properly fit this CoubDownloader's usage and to avoid common issues and problems.

 ## Troubleshooting
 * **Problem**: Program closes right after opening
-  * **Solution**: This is caused by missing [.NET 5.0 runtime library](https://dotnet.microsoft.com/en-us/download/dotnet/5.0/runtime).
+  + **Solution**: This is caused by missing [.NET 5.0 runtime library](https://dotnet.microsoft.com/en-us/download/dotnet/5.0/runtime).
  Try installing the runtime library or downloading full version of the tool.
+* **Problem**: CoubDownloader cannot download coubs/lists and I can't access Coub websites anymore.
+  + **Solution**: That means you were temporarily IP banned from Coub's website (usually for 1 hour).
+  Don't panic, after some time you'll be able to access it again.
+  This happens when you are mass downloading coubs within short interval.
+  Try opening `Configuration.json` file and increasing `WaitTime` to 3 or more seconds.